chrisrauch193/CS2006Practical4/README.md

 l : loads the game from the save file if one exists h : gives a hint as to where to play

+You can only use hints in Network Play